ghepburn/COVID19-Patient-REST-API/README.md

 # Professional-Flask-API
 This is a REST API designed to provide data on COVID-19 patients.
-Registered users are provided a one-time api key which they can use to make calls remotley.
-The API is secured via user login and/or api key authentication, and url routes secured via authorization requirements.
+It incorporates complete authorization and authentication.

 # Authentication
 API includes a full user login system which was built without any third aprty libraries.
 Upon login, the website session will hold the user information for a few hours.
 During that time, the user is recignized by the server and can access the stored data.